octoberswimmer/aer-sf-plugin/README.md

 This plugin is open source, licensed under BSD-3-Clause.

 Note that [aer](https://github.com/octoberswimmer/aer-dist) itself is not open source — it is distributed as a binary under its own license.
-You must obtain and install aer separately for the plugin to do anything useful.